 And it was then that luxurious looking flooring began appearing in bathrooms in even the most modest of domiciles, which was not only gratifying to the home owner on a day-to-day basis, but was proven to be a wise investment in terms of raising the value of a home.

-Whether your current flooring in your bathroom needs replacing, you're just tired of looking at it, or it's time for a whole bathroom renovation, ProSource has a number of elegant flooring options that can take your bathroom to the next level.
+Whether the current flooring in a bathroom needs replacing, the homeowners are just tired of looking at it, or it's time for a whole bathroom renovation, ProSource Wholesale has a number of elegant flooring options that can take a bathroom to the next level.

 Hardwood is not a practical option due to the amount of moisture and traffic that occurs in any bathroom.
 However, as an alternative, there's laminate.

 Laminate offers the beauty of hardwood, but is not near as susceptible to water damage; it's easy to keep clean and is, shall we say, a more cost-efficient investment.
 And thanks to the qualities inherent in the manufacture of laminate, this floorcovering is actually softer underfoot and more forgiving than hardwood every time someone drops an electric toothbrush.
 The experts at your local ProSource Showroom can help you navigate the styles of laminate flooring offered, or peruse the options in the online product catalog.

 So maybe you're thinking, "laminate is fine, but nothing truly looks like real hardwood."